I’m thrilled to let you know that Harrowsmith published an article on this project: Why a Green Driveway is Environmentally Sexy

 2. Excavation,

-3. Creating the rainwater catchment,
+3. Creating the rainwater infiltration field,

 4. Building the new driveway, and